Application Deadline: March 15, 2019 at 11:59 pm PST

 - You get frustrated with repetitive tasks and have the urge to write a script to automate it

-• You enjoy feeling like part of a family at work - not a cog in the machine
+- You like feeling like part of a family at work - not a cog in the machine

-• You aren’t afraid of making mistakes, but learn from them
+- You aren’t afraid of making mistakes, you choose to learn from them

 If you intern at Tamarack, you won’t be doing busy work created for interns.
 You will be an integral part of our team for the summer.
 You will work alongside engineers, mechanics, and senior management advancing the technology.
 What you do will have a lasting benefit for you, Tamarack and the aerospace industry.
 Your name will be on certification documents, reports, and calibrations - things that only experienced engineers do at other companies.

 Our interns are highly encouraged to use Tamarack equipment and resources after hours.
 Want to machine a part?
 Do it.
 Want to learn FEM?
 Do it.
 Have questions?
 Ask them.
 Our team is eager to help you learn and understand more - plus, you get to work around jet aircraft every day.